frafdez/chatterkb-www/index.markdown

 integrations:
   section_title: Integrations
-  title: "Connect with Your Favorite Tools"
+  title: "Connect Your Existing Content"
-  description: "Seamlessly import your content from the platforms you already use."
+  description: "Seamlessly import from the platforms where your knowledge already lives."
   logos:
     items:
       - name: "Notion"